jon--lee/jon--lee-blog.github.io/_posts/2015-09-29-DataChannels-with-WebRTC.md

 Whoa!
 A lot happened right there!
 This is drawn straight from Phil Nash's article.
 I don't really want to go too into the weeds here, but the gist is that we're getting the number of clients connected to `room`.
-If there no one else is in the room, we have to wait for the other peer, but we can notify the client that we've connected successfully.
+If no one else is in the room, we have to wait for the other peer, but we can notify the client that we've connected successfully.
 If there is another client in the room, we can tell the new client that they've joined and we can tell both clients that we're ready for the next phase.